 The pastors and leaders in the religious world have all been trained within seminaries, and they are just certified to be pastors.
 They do not have proof of the Holy Spirit’s work or God’s permission at all.
 This is a fact.
 Understanding something of the Bible is required, but what is most critical is that one must know the work of God in order to be qualified for the work of shepherding the church.
 The Bible is the record of God’s first two stages of work, so without reading the Bible, it is impossible to understand the historical facts of God’s appearance and His work.
 It is also impossible to know which truths God expressed in His previous two stages of work, and there is no way to gain clear answers regarding the many mysteries of the truth that people must understand.
 This is why reading the Bible is indispensable for faith in God, but relying on nothing more than knowledge of the Bible cannot make us achieve knowledge of God.
 One must undergo the enlightenment, illumination, guidance, training, and perfection of the work of the Holy Spirit in order to truly understand God’s words and the truth, and achieve knowledge of God.
 Achieving an understanding of the truth is dependent on experiencing God’s work and the enlightenment and illumination by the Holy Spirit.
 It’s not gained just based on researching and mastering biblical knowledge.
 Many pastors in religious circles have a very thorough understanding of the Bible, but they have absolutely no understanding of God’s work.
 This is primarily because they do not have the work of the Holy Spirit.
 Why is it that when some people read God’s words, they come away with the enlightenment of the Holy Spirit, but when other people read God’s words, they have none of His work?
 This exposes whether people’s faith is genuine, and whether or not they love the truth.
 Many people attend seminary to be pastors, and whether they have the right motive or not, what is most important is that they must love and pursue the truth.
 This is the only way to gain the work of the Holy Spirit.
 Only by undergoing several years of the Holy Spirit’s work can a person truly understand the truth and be able to enter into the reality of the truth.
 This is the only way to be qualified to lead and shepherd God’s chosen people.
 Just relying on certification as a pastor to lead God’s chosen people is an entirely human concept and it is a world apart from God’s own requirements.
 For example, when the Lord Jesus came why did He not go into the temple and call on the Jewish chief priests, scribes, and Pharisees, but instead went out among the people to seek out those who loved and pursued the truth to find apostles?
 God’s will can be understood from within this.
 Those who do not love the truth are completely unable to gain the truth, so they are also unable to shepherd God’s chosen people.
 This is how which people God actually likes, which He will actually save, which He will actually use, and which He actually hates will all become clear.
 Most of the pastors in religious circles lack the work of the Holy Spirit, which shows that they are not those who love or pursue the truth, and they have no way to gain the work of the Holy Spirit.
 This is also one of the primary reasons the religious world lacks the work of the Holy Spirit.

-from “Why the Religious World Has Always Resisted God While Serving Him” in Collection of Sermons—Supply for Life
+from “Why Has the Religious World Always Resisted God While Serving Him?” in Sermons and Fellowship From the Man Used by God (Selections)

 Now I shall give fellowship on the five principles of how to discern a false leader: The first principle is that most false leaders do not love the truth and they do not pursue the truth, and therefore they are without the work of the Holy Spirit.
 A minority of them, or some individuals, with good humanity may be without the work of the Holy Spirit because they have only believed in God for a short time, because they do not know how to pursue the truth or they are unable to pursue the truth normally because they are constrained by certain things.
 Anyone who has served as a leader for three to five years and who still does not have the work of the Holy Spirit is absolutely not someone who loves the truth or pursues the truth, and they are most certainly a false leader.
 The second principle is that false leaders only preach letters and doctrines, they are completely without the reality of the truth, they are absolutely incapable of using the truth to resolve problems, and they are unable to convince people in heart and by word.
 The third principle is that, because they are without the reality of the truth, false leaders are unable to perform any real work and are unable to lead God’s chosen people into the reality of the truth.
 They always do their work perfunctorily and, if they are forced to do something, then they constrain others to do what is beyond them, and they rebuke and deal with others at random.
 Because they are without the truth, they cannot convince others by having the truth, and so false leaders use the methods of pruning and dealing.
 They grab onto the faults of others and constantly oppress them, wishing to subdue them through reprimands and punishments in order to show their authority as a leader—this is a false leader.
 A true leader uses the truth to convince people, uses the truth to resolve problems and is admired by others; a false leader oppresses others, grabs onto the faults of others and constantly rebukes them and gets them to check themselves against God’s word, and makes them feel constrained to do what is beyond their ability.
 In the end, the false leader brings them under his control and makes them think, “I really do not have the reality of the truth.
 I am so lacking, and I do not pursue the truth.
 What my leader says is right.”
 They are convinced in heart and by word by the false leader, but they are not actually convinced because the false leader has the truth, but because the false leader has dealt with them and tormented them.
 This is a specific means employed by false leaders, to use hypocrisy and to dress falsehood up as truth.
 Because they cannot convince people by having the truth, they have to employ another method, thinking, “I shall grab hold of your problems at random and deal with you, convince you, and I shall use my dealing with you to show that I have the truth.
 I’ll deal with you so much that you’ll be beaten down, and I will make you believe wrongly that I have the truth and that you do not have the truth, and you will then be convinced.”
 When someone is without the truth, they will be deceived by false leaders, and will think, “He can deal with me in this way so he must surely understand the truth better than I, and he must certainly have the reality of the truth.”
 And so, they end up deceived and controlled by the false leader.
 The fourth principle is that false leaders are without a loving heart toward God’s chosen people and they are unable to truly know themselves, much less seek the truth to resolve problems or lead people to enter into reality.
 They just deal with people and oppress them blindly, they make others submit to them by using the means of pruning and dealing with them, and they show their own status and show that they are the leader—this is a false facade.
 The fifth principle is that all false leaders pursue status and reputation, they covet the blessings of status and they covet vanity.
 They perform no real work, yet they still believe they have the qualification to enjoy God’s offerings, and this makes them quite without shame.
 Do they deserve to enjoy God’s offerings when they do not perform any real work?
 Some people find the wealthiest host families to stay with, and every day they ask for roast chicken and fried fish—do they deserve this?
 What provision have they given for the lives of God’s chosen people, and what work have they performed?
 They absolutely must have meat and fish to eat every day, but do they then not become parasites?
 Are those who covet status and pleasure not shameless?
 Do people like this possess conscience and reason?